nueces/qcase/README.md

 	kubeconfig
 			Generate a local kubectl configuration file to connect to the k8s cluster. workflow-list
-			List all the configured workflows
+			List all configured workflows
 	workflow-run
 			Run a workflow from the list [Interactive] workflow-enable
 			Enable a workflow from the list [Interactive] workflow-enable-all
-			Enable all the workflows in the project workflow-disable
+			Enable all workflows in the project
+	workflow-disable
 			Disable a workflow from the list [Interactive] workflow-disable-all
-			Disable all the workflows in the project
+			Disable all workflows in the project
 ```